 The great, heartening, bracing news is that at last the mighty giant that is American Jewry has shaken off his drugged slumber and has arisen to the full consciousness of his power.
+The American Jewish Conference has vindiof his power.
 The American Jewish Conference has vindicated the courage, intelligence and honor of American Israel.
 The American Jewish Conference emerges as the supreme democratically chosen body of American Jewry.
-The cry for democratically chosen body of American Jewry.
 The cry for unity in American Israel, for a single forum for the defense of Jewish rights, has at last been heeded.
 The effort to sabotage the Conference has proved a boomerang.
-Orthodox, Conservative and Reform, labor and business, Zionist and non-Zionist, all are component members of the Jewish people and all are represented in the Conference, which safeguards alike the will of the majority and the rights of the minority alike the will of the majority and the rights of the minority.
+Orthodox, Conservative and Reform, labor and business, Zionist and non-Zionist, all are component members of the Jewish people and all are represented in the Conference, which safeguards alike the will of the majority and the rights of the minority.

+and all are represented in the Conference, which safeguards alike the will of the majority and the rights of the minority.
 The Conference is dedicated to the conviction that the preservation of Jewish life and aspirations is not a minor problem that can wait for disposal at some unspecified future date.
-The Conference has demanded active moves now, by the United Nations, for saving the lives of the victims of Nazism, and for the international outlawry of Anti-Semitism, as the moral cancer of the twentieth century.
+The Conference has demanded active moves now, by the United Nations, for saving the lives of the victims of Nazism, and for the international outlawry of Anti-Semitism, as the moral cancer of the twentith century.
+These goals as the moral cancer of the twentieth century.
 These goals must be recognized as prime military objectives and inescapable moral obligations.

 The American Jewish Conference has demonstrated its stalwart Americanism in calling for the establishment of the Bill of Rights of our immortal Constitution as part of the international law of mankind.
-The world cannot endure halfslave and half-free.
+The world cannot endure half-slave and half-free.
 As Americans, we are determined to make it safe for freedom.

-Lastly, and most significantly, the American Jewish Conference has demonstrated that American Jewry stands foursquare behind the ideals of Palestine and the Jewish Home-land.
-Even the delegates who are non-Zionist demanded the immediate abrogation of the White Paper and mass Jewish immigr tion into Palestine under the direction of the Jewish Agency.
+Lastly, and most significantly, the American Jewish Conference has demonstrated that American Jewry stands four-square behind the ideals of Palestine and the Jewish Homeland.
+Even the delegates who are non-Zionist demanded the immediate abrogation of the White Paper and mass Jewish immigration into Palestine under the direction of the Jewish immigration into Palestine under the direction of the Jewish immigration into Palestine under the direction of the Jewish Agency.
 By an overwhelming majority, the Conference went on record to demand the attainment of a Jewish majority and the establishment of a Jewish Commonwealth in Palestine, in which the rights of all other groups would be guaranteed in the letter and the spirit.

 Over forty years ago Herzl addressed a group of French Jewish students and said to them: "Je ne vous dis pas encore, 'Marchons!"
-Je vous dis seulement, 'Debout!""
+Je vous dis seulement, 'Debout!"
 "I am not yet saying to you 'Let us march'; I only say 'arise'."